 But you need to implement it everywhere.
 Inside loops.
 Inside nested loops.
 Inside the parts that actually fail.
 Every debugging cycle meant modifying the flow itself just to capture error info, then modifying it again to remove the scaffolding.
 A lot of back and forth.
 And every round-trip burns tokens.

-Since John is running this SaaS FlowStudio.
-He already had the actions I needed — the ones that expose real run details, per-action error info, action inputs and outputs, loop iterations.
-The stuff you see in the Power Automate portal UI, but available as APIs.
+Since John is running this SaaS FlowStudio, he already had the actions I needed - the ones that expose real run details, per-action error info, action inputs and outputs, loop iterations.
+The stuff you see in the Power Automate portal UI, but unavailable as APIs.

 And that was the game changer.